RosettaCommons/documentation/rosetta_basics/HBond-Preferences-Of-Buried-Polars.md

 ## Criteria

-In order be considered buried, the following must be true:
+In order be considered buried, the following must be true of an atom:

-1. With a 0.9Å probe radius, the group must have 0 SASA
+1. With a 0.9Å probe radius, the atom (and its attached Hs) must have 0 SASA

-2. Using molecular surface atomic depth[2][3], the group must be buried to at least 5.5Å
+2. Using molecular surface atomic depth[2][3], the atom must be buried to at least 5.5Å

 For the "entire group" graphs, every atom of the group must pass the above two criteria in order to be counted.